DennisKingsman/SpringSecurity/README.md

 }
 ```
 Step 7
-Intecept all incoming requests and check their tokens
+Intecept all incoming requests and check their tokens by creating a filter
+Get ur new JWT
+Go to the postman and create a `get` request to `http://localhost:8080/hello`
+and add to Headers `Authorization` key with value `Bearer <ur token>` and test it
 #Issues
 can't execute the schema from doc
 Spring Boot + Spring Security with JPA authentication and MySQL from scratch video skipped